timschreiber/timschreiber.github.com/_posts/2015-01-26-persistence-ignorant-asp-net-identity-with-patterns-part-3.md

 ####The Database####

 I guess I could spend the time to write the code to generate the database from Entity Framework, but that is not the focus of this tutorial.
-In order to help things along, I'm including a SQL script that will create all the tables we'll need (Note: you'll need to create a user and assign `db_datareader` and `db_datawriter` permissions).
+So in order to help things along, I've included a SQL script that will create the database, complete with all the tables, the login, the user, and permissions necessary to run the application.

-######Tables.sql######
+######CreateDatabase.sql######

+    USE [master]
+    GO

+    SET NOCOUNT ON
+    GO

+    IF EXISTS (SELECT 1 FROM sys.databases WHERE [Name] = 'Mvc5IdentityExample')
+    BEGIN
+        ALTER DATABASE Mvc5IdentityExample SET SINGLE_USER
+        DROP DATABASE Mvc5IdentityExample
+    END

+    CREATE DATABASE Mvc5IdentityExample
+    GO

+    IF NOT EXISTS (SELECT * FROM sys.server_principals WHERE [name] = 'Mvc5IdentityExampleUser')
+    BEGIN
+        CREATE LOGIN [Mvc5IdentityExampleUser] WITH PASSWORD = N'Password123', DEFAULT_DATABASE = [Mvc5IdentityExample],
+            DEFAULT_LANGUAGE=[us_english], CHECK_EXPIRATION = OFF, CHECK_POLICY = OFF

+        ALTER LOGIN [Mvc5IdentityExampleUser] ENABLE
+    END
+    GO

-    USE [aspnet-WebApplication1-20150102113510]
+    USE [Mvc5IdentityExample]
+    GO

+    CREATE USER [Mvc5IdentityExampleUser] FOR LOGIN [Mvc5IdentityExampleUser]
+    GO

+    EXEC sp_addrolemember N'db_datareader', N'Mvc5IdentityExampleUser'
+    EXEC sp_addrolemember N'db_datawriter', N'Mvc5IdentityExampleUser'
     GO

     /****** Object:  Table [dbo].[Claim]    Script Date: 1/12/2015 11:14:30 PM ******/
     SET ANSI_NULLS ON
     GO